MagnetarRocket/FreelancePackageShell/README.md

 * PkgSrc

 If this sounds like packageKit, well i found out that bit after thinking this one up.
-It has the requirements of the GTK+ toolkit, Version 2x
+It has the requirements of the GTK+ toolkit, Version 2x as a minium.